iamzoohuy/zdexLandingPage/README.md

 # Zdex Landing Page
-Final project in Web design for crypto project.
+Final project in Web Design for Crypto project.

 ## 🛠️ Built with
 - HTML5